 Invited full proposals must meet all the following organizational requirements or they will be returned without review:

 - A proposed ERC must be multi-institutional, with a lead university and additional domestic university core partners.
+There is no maximum number of partner institutions.

 - To qualify as a core partner institution, there must be a minimum of three faculty participating in the ERC along with a minimum of three students.